Clinical Training

 Summer 2026 – Spring 2027

 The Kortschak Center for Learning and Creativity supports USC students in strengthening academic resilience, self-understanding, and overall well-being.
-My clinical training here is grounded in relational and systems-based care, with an emphasis on helping students navigate identity, stress, and transitions within high-performance environments.
-This training continues to shape my developing clinical identity and informs my long-term vision for integrative, systems-based practice.
+Kyra’s clinical training there is grounded in relational and systems-based care, with an emphasis on supporting students as they navigate identity, stress, and transitions within high-performance environments.
+This experience informs her developing clinical perspective and long-term focus on integrative, systems-oriented practice.

 Graduate Training